Irene Zazians: Film career

-After some years in theater she joined the cinema industry in 1958, acting in films such as The Man who Suffered directed by Mohammad Ali Jafari and Awaited by Ataollah Zahed.
 Her next film was The Messenger from Heaven directed by Samuel Khachikian, also an Iranian Armenian.
 At the time Iranian women could not act in sexy clothes, but because Irene was of an Armenian family, she did not have that limitation and wore a two-piece swim suit in The Messenger from Heaven.
 The film was on screen for four days, but then was renditioned five times for its taboo scenes.
 In 1958 Siamak Yasemi invited her to perform in a movie named The Spring of Life.
 This was Mohammad Ali Fardin's first film.
 In the early 1970s she worked with many Iranian new wave directors such as Amir Naderi (Goodbye Friend), Masoud Kimiyai (Baluch), Khosrow Haritash (Speeding Naked till High Noon) and Shapoor Gharib (The Rooster).

 Mohallel

 Among her most acclaimed and controversial roles was the portrayal of a traditional Iranian Muslim woman in Mohallel while she was Armenian.
 The Islamic term mohallel (Nikah halala) refers to a man marrying a divorced woman so that she can marry her ex-husband after they have already divorced three times.
 Couples cannot remarry for a fourth time until the ex-wife marries another man, to ensure that divorce is not taken lightly.

 Nosrat Karimi directed the film Mohallel in 1972.
 After all Iranian stars rejected the role, he turned to Irene, an Armenian.
 She spent time in a traditional Iranian household to observe their lifestyle.
 However, some Shia mojtaheds such as Morteza Motahhari wrote bitter criticisms of the film in Kayhan.
 Other critics defended Irene's performance, and Zazians was nominated for a Sepas award that year.
 The film only remained on screens for three days and was renditioned.